taranis-ai/taranis.ai/content/en/docs/admin/collectors.md

   * PROXY_SERVER

 ## MISP Collector
 > Until the [definitions of our MISP Objects](https://github.com/taranis-ai/taranis-ai/tree/master/src/worker/worker/connectors/definitions/objects) are not officially part of the MISP platform, feel free to import them manually (see [MISP Objects](https://www.misp-project.org/2021/03/17/MISP-Objects-101.html/)).
-This enables you to edit the objects of News Items and Story data directly in you MISP instances without Taranis AI.
+This allows to edit the information of News Items and Story data directly in the MISP instance without Taranis AI.

 MISP Collector enables Taranis AI to collect [MISP](https://www.misp-project.org/) events.